trademark-class-list

 Class 6 – Metal Goods

-Class 6 covers ordinary metals and metallic wares, such as building materials, pipes, and locks.
+In this class are ordinary metals and metallic wares, such as building materials, pipes, and locks.

 Example: Aluminum sheet, metal safe.